ginkgo-project/ginkgo/README.md

 </div>

+---

+**This branch is deprecated and will not be updated.
+Please use the `main` branch instead.**

+---

 Ginkgo is a high-performance numerical linear algebra library for many-core systems, with a focus on solution of sparse linear systems.
 It is implemented using modern C++